 Jim Reekes tells how was born the sound of the iPhone camera

-The former sound designer of Apple, Jim Reekes, has released an interesting interview in which he recounted some of the anecdotes on the creation of sounds like the start of the Mac or the iPhone camera when making a shot.
+The former rain sounds designer of Apple, Jim Reekes, has released an interesting interview in which he recounted some of the anecdotes on the creation of sounds like the start of the Mac or the iPhone camera when making a shot.

 The startup sound of the Mac is called “Sosumi“, but originally was born as a “Xulophone”.
 Only a lawsuit filed by the record label “Apple” of the Beatles forced the company to change the name of what has become one of the sounds of the most iconic in the field of computer science.